cameronabrams/pestifer/README.md

 # Pestifer
 > Automatic NAMD System Input Builder

-Pestifer is a Python utility for generating atomistic inputs with appropriate topology and parameter files required for molecular dynamics simulations using NAMD.
-It is intended as a fully automated system builder requiring as inputs only the PDB codes of biomolecular structures and a handful of customization parameters.
-Pestifer primarily works as a front end for VMD's `psfgen` utility.
+Pestifer is a fully automated system builder, requiring as inputs only biomolecular structures (e.g., PDB IDs, PDB files, mmCIF files, alphafold IDs) and a handful of customization parameters, to generate NAMD-compatible input files (PSF, PDB).
+It is basically a front end for VMD's `psfgen` utility.

 ## Installation